Back to blog

 What to add

 Start with the basics: church name, address, phone, website, service times, and photos.
-Then add the details that help people understand whether your church is the right fit: denomination, affiliations, statement of faith, preaching style, language options, worship style, age ministries, visitor notes, parking details, care ministries, outreach ministries, and school or childcare options if they apply.
+Then add the details that help people decide whether to visit: denomination, affiliations, statement of faith, preaching style, language options, worship style, age ministries, visitor notes, parking details, care ministries, outreach ministries, and school or childcare options if they apply.

 Every year families move, college students relocate, military families transfer, new believers look for discipleship, and Christians search for a faithful church in a new city.
 If your church belongs in those searches, your profile should make that obvious.